 Professional organizations and networking

 You may wish to consider joining a professional organization in your career field to gain a better understanding of current industry trends in yoga instructing.
-Professional organizations are great ways to continue your education through workshops, trainings and conferences, which will add to your transferable skill set as you move.
+Professional organizations are great ways to continue your education through workshops, training and conferences, which will add to your transferable skill set as you move.
+Read The Value of Professional Associations for more information on how becoming a member can help enhance your career.

-Consider volunteering, teaching no-cost classes or doing an internship and proactively networking to build your yoga instructing experience.
-Tell family, friends, co-workers and all others that you are hoping to have a career as a yoga instructor and ask for contacts they might have who can help you build and expand your network.
-Networking is the best way to find employment.
+Consider volunteering, teaching free classes or doing an internship and proactively networking to build your yoga instructing experience.
+Tell family, friends, coworkers and all others that you are hoping to have a career as a yoga instructor and ask for contacts they might have who can help you build and expand your network.